Mar 20, 2026

 The main disadvantage of Round 2 is that some scholarship funding has been committed in Round 1 at programs that award merit aid.
 If scholarship funding is a priority, that's worth keeping in mind — but it's not a reason to submit a weaker application earlier than you're ready.

-In the final stretch of your Round 2 application and want expert eyes on your essays?
-Book a free consultation with M7A — we work with applicants at every stage of the process, including the final weeks before submission.
+In the final stretch of your Round 2 application and want expert feedback on your essays and strategy?
+We work with applicants at every stage of the process, including the critical final weeks before submission.
+Our consultants bring direct admissions experience from Harvard Business School and other top programs.
+Learn more about our MBA admissions consulting services and how we can help strengthen your application even under tight deadlines.

 Keep reading